aboyalejandro/fake-data-generator/README.md

 3. **Access the DuckDB Database**
     After running the container, you are inside the DuckDB database from within the container or copy the database file to your local machine for further analysis.

-    You can run any queries you like.
-To exit the DuckDB shell, use Ctrl+C or Ctrl+D:
+    You can run any queries you like:

 ```sh
 SELECT * FROM user_profiles LIMIT 5;